k0001/k0001.github.com/articles/opaleye-sot.md

 expected shape in the database.
-So in a sense, this article is an invitation for you to contribute to `opaleye-sot`, even if just by asking for some feature to exist or some documentation to improve. `opaleye-sot` will be on Hackage once it can be considered “production ready”.
+So in a sense, this article is an invitation for you to contribute to `opaleye-sot`, even if just by asking for some feature to exist or some documentation to improve. `opaleye-sot` will be on Hackage once it can be considered _production ready_.
 Meanwhile, I invite you to go and explore its [source code](https://github.com/k0001/opaleye-sot), as well its [documentation]().
 In the source code you will find a tutorial in the works too, with some additional examples.
 All of it free and open source.